JoaKing08/Town-Of-Us-JK/README.md

 The Baker has one ability, which allows them to give Bread to other players.\
 Once set amount of players are given Bread, the Baker becomes Famine.\
 The Famine is a unkillable force which can only be killed by being voted out, even their lover dying won't kill them.\
-Famine has ability which shrunks a target player Bread by two, and all others by one, when players lose all their Bread they die.\
+Famine has ability which shrunks a target player Bread by set amount, when players lose all their Bread they die.\
+The Famine also takes one Bread from each player immediately after meeting.\
 The Apocalypse needs to be the last killers alive to win the game.
 ### Game Options
 | Name | Description | Type | Default |